ericbieller/ericbieller.github.io/_posts/2016-04-09-10-lessons-learned-riding-amtrak-from-canada-to-new-york-city.markdown

 ## Border Patrol is no joke!

 About 2 hours into your ride (right inside the New York state line), Border Patrol boards the train to collect papers, inspect passports and question everyone.
-If you don’t speak English, appear to be on drugs like the guy behind us, or aren’t the US, prepare to be asked a lot of questions by stern, highly impatient agents.
+If you don’t speak English, appear to be on drugs like the guy behind us, or from aren’t the US, prepare to be asked a lot of questions by stern, highly impatient agents.

 If you’re really lucky, you’ll get called to the cafe car for what I can only assume is interrogation hell.
 I’m not sure if this is true for all of these routes, but we literally sat still on the tracks for 2 hours during this process, which leads me to my next lesson learned: